 1/2 cup grated parmesan cheese, plus more for serving

 Bring a large pot of heavily salted water to a boil and cook the pasta about one minute less than the package directions.
 Reserve a large cup of the cooking water before draining the pasta.

 While the pasta cooks, Heat the olive oil in a large (12-inch) skillet over medium high heat and add the crushed red pepper and shallots.
 Saute for a couple of minutes until the shallots are softened and then add the minced garlic and mushrooms.
 Saute the mushrooms for about 5 minutes or until softened and cooked a bit.

 Stir the cooked pasta into the pan along with 1/3 cup of grated parmesan cheese, lemon zest and juice and the thyme leaves.
-Taste for salt and pepper and add the reserved pasta water as needed to create a little sauce.
+Taste for salt and pepper and add the reserved pasta water and the goat cheese and stir to create a little sauce.
 Keep warm until ready to serve and then drizzle with a little more olive oil and sprinkle the top with a little more grated parmesan cheese and cracked black pepper.